 Seek a community, like a Facebook group or other blog online you are able to hang out in for a while.
 You’ll come off feeling refreshed and possibly even with some great new tips from individuals who are out there suffering the same troubles as you and turning them into successes.

 Start with one blog.
 If you have a lot of items on your list of possible topics, don’t give in to the temptation to start a different blog for each one.
 By dividing your effort between several blogs, you increase the likelihood that all of them will fail.
-Put all of your effort into one blog to start.
+Put all of your efforts on one blog to start.
 Once you get the hang of things, then you might consider branching out with additional blogs.

 If you’re unsure, test drive it.
 The fact is that many people do not have the drive or stamina to blog for income successfully.
 If you are not sure, try a starter blog on a free service such as Blogger or WordPress.com (not to be confused with a self-hosted WordPress managed site).
 Feel it out for a few weeks.
 If, by the end of this time, you have stuck with it and find you like blogging is right for you, go ahead and commit to the effort and then move your content to your own self-hosted domain.
 This advice applies equally well to test driving new topics if you’re unsure what to write about.
 I still advocate purchasing your own domain first and if you don’t stick with it, you can cancel the hosting fees and get your prorated money back.